eficode-academy/kubernetes-katas/services.md

 The `service` then routes traffic to the pods that it selects.
 You can think of `service` as a kind of proxy - you route traffic to the service, and the service routes the traffic to your pods.

-While the `service` gets a static IP address, we prefer not to use it, because Kubernetes runs its own DNS server in the cluster network, and every time we create a `service`, a DNS record is created that points to the `service` IP address.
+While the `service` gets a static IP address, we prefer not to use it.
+Kubernetes runs its own DNS server in the cluster network, and every time we create a `service`, a DNS record that points to the `service` IP address is automatically created.
 The DNS record is always the `name` of the service, and can be referenced either from the same namespace by using the name or from a different namespace by using the long form:
 `<name>.<namespace>.svc.cluster.local`.